bcabanes/generator-frontcow/README.md

 ##What is FrontCow
 Cute logo, big time saving...
 When it comes to make a website you have to set your workflow, prepare your libraries, your files structures.
 FrontCow handle all this to save your time, lunch it and go grab a coffee, when you'll be back, you're ready to work.

+###Composition
+FrontCow uses some of the most used libraries to give you power and time saving.

 #### Foundation 5
 FrontCow use the amazing [Foundation5 front-end framework](http://foundation.zurb.com/) powered by Zurb, which is "The most advanced responsive front-end framework in the world".

 #### FontAwesome
-FrontCow gives you the possibility to add  [FontAwesome](http://fortawesome.github.io/Font-Awesome/), the popular iconic webfont.
+FrontCow includes  [FontAwesome](http://fortawesome.github.io/Font-Awesome/), the popular iconic webfont.

 #### BrowserSync

-FrontCow use [BrowserSync](http://www.browsersync.io/) to build a simple static server highly customisable.
+FrontCow uses [BrowserSync](http://www.browsersync.io/) to build a simple static server highly customisable.

 #### Atomic Design
 FrontCow is developed with the [Atomic Design](http://bradfrostweb.com/blog/post/atomic-web-design/) architecture in mind, so it will create and organize your SCSS in a particulare file system: